shoaib-jamal/bithotel/README.md

 BitHotel is built with node.js, socket.io, [p5.js](https://p5js.org/), and the add-on [p5.play](https://molleindustria.github.io/p5.play/), it's hosted on [heroku.com](https://heroku.com/)

 ## Contributing
 You may contribute to the code by sending pull requests.
+You may apply for adminship and manage the server and its users.
 If you are a pixel art designer, you may update the designs as well as the hotel appearance.
 Trust me, it means alot for the BitHotel family.

 BitHotel is based on LIKELIKE, an awesome project by [Molleindustria](http://molleindustria.org/).